Winweb Logo

 Scope and purpose of data collection

-If the application is successful, the data you have submitted will be stored in our data processing systems on the basis of Section 26 BDSG and Art.
+If the application is successful, the data you have submitted will be stored in our data processing systems on the basis of § 26 BDSG and Art.
 6 para.
 1 lit. b GDPR for the purpose of carrying out the employment relationship.

-Retention period of the data
+Storage period of the data

 If we are unable to make you a job offer, you decline a job offer or withdraw your application, we reserve the right to retain the data you have submitted on the basis of our legitimate interests (Art.
 6 para.
 1 lit. f GDPR) for up to 6 months from the end of the application process (rejection or withdrawal of the application).
 The data will then be deleted and the physical application documents destroyed.
 The retention serves in particular as evidence in the event of a legal dispute.
-If it is apparent that the data will be required after the expiry of the 6-month period (e.g. due to a threatened or pending legal dispute), deletion will only take place once the purpose for the continued retention no longer applies.
+If it is apparent that the data will be required after the expiry of the 6-month period (e.g. due to a threatened or pending legal dispute), deletion will only take place once the purpose for the further retention no longer applies.

 Inclusion in the applicant pool

-If we do not make you a job offer, there may be the possibility of including you in our applicant pool.
+If we do not make you a job offer, there may be a possibility of including you in our applicant pool.
 In the event of inclusion, all documents and information from the application will be transferred to the applicant pool in order to contact you in the event of suitable vacancies.

 The data from the applicant pool will be irrevocably deleted no later than two years after consent has been granted.